AsherTeo/Tesla-Stock-Predicition/README.md

 ## ARIMA

-ARIMA, a time series forecasting technique, combines autoregressive (AR) and moving average (MA) components.
-The AR component utilizes past observations of a variable to predict its current value.
-By analyzing the autocorrelation structure of the time series, an AR model can identify patterns and dependencies within the data, facilitating prediction and forecasting of future values.
+ARIMA, a time series forecasting technique, integrates autoregressive (AR) and moving average (MA) components.
+The AR component employs past observations of a variable to predict its current value, while the MA component focuses on the relationship between the current value of a series and past prediction errors.

-The MA component, on the other hand, focuses on the relationship between the current value of a series and past prediction errors.
-By using the autocorrelation structure of these errors, an MA model can capture short-term dependencies and fluctuations in the data, thereby assisting in forecasting future values.
+Stock prices are often non-stationarity due to trends and seasonality.
+Therefore, autocorrelation function (ACF) and partial autocorrelation function (PACF) plots are used to analyze these patterns and characteristics.

 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/caa03545-a262-4254-a025-ae7b503da994)

+We can observe that most of the lagged values in the ACF plots are close to 1, indicating the presence of a strong autocorrelation, typically associated with trends and non-stationarity.
+To formally test for autocorrelation in the time series data, we can employ the Ljung-Box test.
+This statistical test evaluates whether there are significant autocorrelations in the data at different lags.

 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/1fe818ad-40b7-434d-ab48-c041c21d58cd)